jacomyma/mapping-controversies/_pages/tuto-1-2.md

 	wikipedia-edits-tuto-1.2.csv
 </a><br><br></center>

 It contains the list of edits (i.e. revisions) for these two pages.
-It has been produced by feeding this [<i class="fas fa-file-csv"></i> file](../assets/data/1-2/wikipedia-articles-tuto-1.2.csv) into this notebook: [🍹&nbsp;Wikipedia articles to edits list](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_to_edits_list.ipynb), but we will see that in the [tutorial 1.6](../1.6/).
+It has been produced by feeding this [<i class="fas fa-file-csv"></i> file](../assets/data/1-2/wikipedia-articles-tuto-1.2.csv) into this notebook: [🍹&nbsp;Wikipedia articles to edits list](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_to_edits_list.ipynb), but we will see that in [tutorial 1.6](../1.6/).

 # Load your data into Tableau

-Upload the data like in [tutorial 1.1](../1.1/), and take a look at it.
+Upload the data in the same way as in [tutorial 1.1](../1.1/), and take a look at it.
 There are more columns to choose from, so the complexity goes up.
+Notice for example that two columns, "Lattitude" and "Longitude", have now been parsed as geographical coordinates.

 [
 	![Data table](../assets/images/1-2/data-table.png)